October 5, 2017

 Here in the Maritimes, there’s a lot you can do over one long weekend.
-From unforgettable drives and camping experiences to trips back in time and, of course, a lovely voyage on The CAT, the mv Fundy Rose, mv Confederation, or mv Holiday Island, the Maritimes are the perfect long-weekend backdrop.
+From unforgettable drives and camping experiences to trips back in time and, of course, a lovely voyage on The CAT, mv Fundy Rose, or Northumberland Ferries, the Maritimes are the perfect long-weekend backdrop.
 Here are a few of our favourite activities to take in over a long weekend in each of the Maritime Provinces.

 Less than an hour from where you step off the mv Fundy Rose in Saint John, you’ll find the Ridgeback Lodge, and a camping experience you’ll never forget.
 That’s because the Ridgeback Lodge is home to the Dream Dome and Stargazer Domes.
 When you stay in one of the domes, you’ll have the perfect camping experience—an opportunity to spend a weekend completely immersed in nature, as well as a comfortable bed, shelter, and all the amenities you love.
 Best of all, your long weekend under the dome also comes with access to a private wood fired hot tub where you can relax after a thrilling day exploring the wilderness.

 If your long weekend takes you to Nova Scotia, you can do more than get away—you can escape to a completely bygone era.
 Start with a trip to the Fortress of Louisbourg and discover a faithful recreation of one of 18th-century North America’s busiest seaports.
 More than simply a snapshot of the past, at the Fortress you can live like your ancestors.
 While you’re visiting, you’ll have the opportunity to tend gardens, feed sheep, and more.
 You can even fire a cannon!
 You can also plan to spend the night in the fortress for an 18th-century camping opportunity, complete with a period tent, lanterns, and a fire pit.
 Waking up in the past is an experience you’ll never forget!